sindresorhus/ky/readme.md

 #### How do I use this without a bundler like Webpack?

-Make sure your code is running as an ES module, for example by using a `<script type="module">` tag in your HTML document.
+Make sure your code is running as a JavaScript module (ESM), for example by using a `<script type="module">` tag in your HTML document.
 Then Ky can be imported directly by that module without a bundler or other tools.

 ```html
 <script type="module">